Harold Osmundson, DTM

 I'll continue to bring these experiences, learnings, and a total commitment to the member when serving on the Board.

 What experience do you have in strategic planning?

-In technical leadership, I created long-term plans to replace technology and develop products.
-This process started with assessing the current position and establishing a vision.
-Then I had to create the plan, determine resource needs, and add milestones to track and adjust.
+In technical leadership, I created long-term plans to replace technology and develop new products.
+This process started with assessing the current position, and then establishing or refining a vision of where we need to be in the future.
+Then we created the plan, determined resource needs, and added milestones to track and adjust.
 It was vital to consider the skills and training our people needed to be successful.
 As leaders, we were responsible for their success.
-Beyond planning, our leadership and disciplined execution made our teams and products successful.
-These same strategic planning skills will benefit Toastmasters International.
+Beyond planning, our leadership, disciplined execution, and periodic adjustments made our teams and products successful.

 What experience do you have in the area of finance?